Off-Campus Research, Internships, Co-Ops, and Curricular Practical Training (CPT)

 To learn more about internships and co-ops, visit Purdue's Office of Professional Practice.

-Off-campus research (updated for Fall 2020): for all (domestic & international) master’s or PhD students who are conducting research off-campus for greater than 22 days, the new G.S.
+Off-campus research (updated for Fall 2021): for all (domestic & international) master’s or PhD students who are conducting research off-campus for greater than 22 days, the new G.S.
 Form 19 is required to be completed and submitted to the grad school.
 Students will need to file this form at least one month prior to each session they plan to be conducting off-campus research.
 For PhDs it should be used when the student has not completed prelims or coursework (for PhD students conducting research off campus that have already completed prelims and coursework, they need to file a Research in Absentia form: G.S.
 Form 12).
-(If you are also in a RA position, you will need to complete a Change of Duty Station through the RLA mechanism from the engineering employment center (email@example.com)
+(If you are also in a RA position, you will need to complete a Change of Duty Station through the engineering employment center (email@example.com).

 International students: if you want a work experience in the United States, whether paid or unpaid, this requires authorization through the Curricular Practical Training (CPT) program.
 CPT eligibility begins one year from a student’s physical arrival on campus.
 Complete this application form (electronic signature is acceptable) and email it to Tina Alsup, Student Information Specialist at the Office of Professional Practice.
 Advisor approval is required to participate in the work experience (can be provided by email).